Sorry, you need to enable JavaScript to visit this website.

 The good news is you don’t have to choose between a Roth 401(k) and a Roth IRA — you can have both.
 If you receive a Roth 401(k) through your employer, consider contributing enough to receive your employer match.

 Once you’ve earned your entire matching contribution for your Roth 401(k), you may want to consider contributing to a Roth IRA.
-Because of its more flexible distribution rules and variety of investment options, investors may prefer it to the Roth 401(k).
+Because of its more flexible distribution rules and variety of investment options, investors may prefer it to a Roth 401(k).

 Read more: Can I contribute to a 401(k) and an IRA?